interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

   a) Throw ``ERR_INVALID_REGISTER_ID`` error if no active RegisterRequest ``registerID`` can be found in ``RegisterRequests``.

-2. Call ``verifyTransactionInclusion(txid, txBlockHeight, txIndex, merkleProof)``.
+2. Call ``verifyTransactionInclusion(txId, merkleProof)``.
 If this call returns an error, abort and return the error.

 3. Call ``validateTransactionInclusion`` providing the ``rawTx``, ``registerID`` and the vault's Bitcoin address as parameters.
 If this call returns an error, abort and return the error.